 Of the previously-mentioned 7 million deaths, about 4.2 million are attributed to ambient (outdoor) air pollution and about 3.8 million are attributed to household (indoor) air pollution.
 Ambient air pollution is due to a combination of natural and anthropogenic sources.
 Natural sources include smoke from wildfires and particles from dust storms.
 Anthropogenic sources (which dwarf natural sources) include fuel combustion from vehicles, heat and power generation, industrial facilities, and waste processing / incineration.
-Indoor air pollution is mostly due to smoke from dirty cookstoves and fuel use, which also contributes to ambient air pollution.
+Indoor air pollution is mostly due to smoke from dirty cookstoves and fuel use, which also contributes to ambient air pollution (WHO).

 You may have noticed that the ambient air pollution plot specified “particulate matter pollution”.
 Two main kinds of air pollution that can have large health impacts are particulate matter (PM) and ground-level ozone.
 In contrast to the PM map, the world map of deaths attributable to ground-level ozone highlights countries with high and middle income levels.
-This is because ground-level ozone is created when chemicals emitted by machines or industrial processes react with sunlight, so countries with more motorized transportation and manufacturing generate more of this pollutant.
+This is because ground-level ozone is created when chemicals emitted by machines or industrial processes react with sunlight (US EPA), so countries with more motorized transportation and manufacturing generate more of this pollutant.

 Together with nitrogen dioxide and sulfur dioxide, PM and ground-level ozone are the air pollutants for which the strongest evidence of adverse health effects has been collected.
 Another phrase you might encounter is “criteria air pollutants”.
 In the US, the criteria air pollutants (these four plus carbon monoxide and lead) are regulated by the Clean Air Act, which requires the Environmental Protection Agency (EPA) to set National Ambient Air Quality Standards (NAAQS) for each pollutant.